a-k-r-a-k-r/Smart-Attendance-System/README.md

 ### Step 6: To view the attendance after the class
 - Click on Get Attendance button once the class is over
 - Open the attendance.txt file in the directory
 - Attendace can be viewed only after some time.
-Therefore wait for some time after clicking the Start Class button before clicking on the Get Attendance Button.
+Therefore wait for some time, before clicking on the Get Attendance Button.
 Let the program decide, whether the students are really present in the class.

 # Detailed Documentation will be updated soon.
-This program was developed as a class assignment.
+This program was developed for a class assignment.
 Therefore you can expect lots of bugs.
 Moreover the program is not optimized too.